epfl-ada/ada-2023-project-robertwestfanclub2023/README.md

 ## Organisation within the team:

+Milestone 2:

 - Léa: Movie metadata cleaning, RQ1
 - Salim: Additional dataset processing and merging (MovieLens dataset and Kaggle's dataset)
 - Jason: include IMDb ratings, RQ3
 - Pierre-Hadrien: Utilize Character metadata, RQ4
 - Yanruiqi: Processing and analysis on Awards Dataset, RQ2

+Milestone 3:

+- Léa: Analysis of research question 1
+- Salim: Use of the IMDb ratings and analaysis of research question 2
+- Jason: Research question 2
+- Pierre-Hadrien: Analysis of research question 2, in particular impact of movies' success and other factors on their chances of winning an Oscar
+- Yanruiqi: Analysis of research question 2, in particular seasonal and locational trends in Oscar winners